 Digital magazine advertising offers the same enticing features.
 And these ads can leverage technology that allows greater interaction between advertisers and readers.

-However, print publishers have always felt they were trading print dollars for digital dimes, and with the prevalence of mobile, they now feel they’re trading digital dimes for mobile pennies.
+However, print publishers have felt they were trading print dollars for digital dimes, and with the prevalence of mobile, they feel they’re trading digital dimes for mobile pennies.

 Learn the secrets behind today's most rapidly growing niche publishers.
 Download a FREE copy of How to Develop a Multiplatform Magazine Business Plan, and discover how large your magazine business could become and how much of an investment will be required to build your business to maturity.

 But something that our inner circle of Mequoda publishers is seeing, is that “digital dimes” and “mobile pennies” can be upgraded to “digital dollars” like the good old days by offering a better package of advertising.
 Instead of selling one-off banner ads and email campaigns, these niche publishers are selling packages of ads and custom content.